 \subsection{Prompt Template for Reasoning}

 We adopt three different categories of prompt templates corresponding to the reasoning settings.
-(1) As shown in Figure \ref{fig:prompt1}, a multi-turn prompt with drawing feedback is used for \model, the variant without visual feedback, and the variant without ARM.
+(1) As shown in Figure \ref{fig:prompt1}, a multi-turn prompt is used for \model, the variant without visual feedback, and the variant without ARM.
 Models can iteratively generate output and receive feedback from the interpreter.
-(2) As shown in Figure \ref{fig:prompt2}, a standard single-turn prompt is adopted for text-only RL and other baselines, requiring the model to directly output the final answer without intermediate interactions.
-(3) For DeepEyes and Chain-of-Focus, we adopt the prompt templates recommended by the original papers.
+(2) As shown in Figure \ref{fig:prompt2}, a standard single-turn prompt is adopted for the text-only RL baseline and other models, requiring the model to directly output the final answer without intermediate interactions.
+(3) For DeepEyes and Chain-of-Focus, we adopt the prompt templates recommended by their original papers.